-Westchester Custody Lawyer
+Westchester County Custody

 In Westchester County, any legal case that involves a family or children is going to be heard by the Westchester County Family Court.
 This is the court with authority to hand down a legal decision in cases of Child Support, Child Custody cases, Visitation cases, cases of Abuse and Neglect, many post divorce modifications as well as Orders of Protection.
 A Westchester County Child Custody Lawyer is sympathetic to the fact that Child Custody is often the hardest issue faced by a couple when they are separating.
 If you have a Child Custody Case, read the overview here prepared by a Westchester Child Custody Lawyer in the offices of Stephen Bilkis & Associates, PLLC for basic information about what to expect.

 The Westchester County Family Court is located in New Rochelle, at 420 North Avenue (on the 3rd floor).
 It is open weekdays from 9 in the morning until 5 pm.
 You can reach it by MetroNorth trains, using the Bee-Line Bus, or by car.

 In Westchester as in the rest of New York, from Manhattan (New York County) to Suffolk County, a question of Child Custody will be decided based on what is deemed to be in the best interests of the child.
 If this seems like it is a somewhat ambiguous legal standard, rest assured that there are indeed specific indicators for a Westchester County Family Court Judge to analyze.
 Once the Judge decides what is in the child’s best interest—and we’ll discuss the specifics of determining that below—he or she can award various types of custody.
 Those include: